-Beyonce And Jay Z: The Secret Reason Why They Are In A Rush To Copyright Kid’s Name [Opinion]
+Beyonce And Jay Z: The Secret Reason Why They Are In A Rush To Trademark Blue Ivy’s Name [Opinion]

 In 2012, Jay Z and Beyonce filed court papers to protect their daughter’s name, Blue Ivy, but clashed with the company.
 The court ruled in favor of the business.
 Their endeavor was to launch a line of baby products based on the name.

 On why celebrities are rushing to get into the kids clothing business – money.
 But it’s more than that.
 The kids clothing business is one of the most unique areas as it has little competition and trends rarely change.
 The lucrative line is also immune to economic turbulence.
 What’s more, the children wear market is estimated to be worth about $173,6 billion.
-The following is a report by Fashion Bi on this.
+The following is a report by Fashion Bi.

 “The market for infants and toddlers wear is recalled as the perfect text book case for a market pattern as well.
 Affected by neither economic dynamics nor new fashion trends, this fast growing market is expected to have a stable CAGR of 4.2 percentage through to 2017.